nogibjj/Sjg80-MP11-Data_pipeline_using_Databricks/README.md

 2. Load Data: The script reads the dataset ("ObesityDataSet.csv") into a Spark DataFrame and registers it as a temporary SQL view.
 3. Data Filtering and Aggregation with Spark SQL:

-•It uses Spark SQL to filter data where Age is greater than 30 and Weight is less than 70.
+•  It uses Spark SQL to filter data where Age is greater than 30 and Weight is less than 70.

 •	It calculates the percentage of people who smoke and the average age, height, and weight.

 5. Data Filtering and Aggregation with DataFrame Operations:

 •	It performs the same filtering and aggregation operations using DataFrame operations.

 •	It also counts the number of females and males in the dataset.

 6. Capture Output: The script captures the output, which includes the DataFrame schema, the percentage of people who smoke, and the number of females and males.